Qovery/engine/README.md

 # Qovery Engine

-The Qovery Engine is an abstraction layer to deploy stateless and stateful applications on any Cloud providers.
+The Qovery Engine is an abstraction layer to deploy stateless and stateful applications on any Cloud providers.delete It also bootstraps Kubernetes clusters and mandatory elements (network) for clients.

 ## Features
 * TODO